-His award-winning scholarship, while a fellow with the MacMillan Center’s Council on Latin American & Iberian Studies, has focused on social histories of Oregon’s Indigenous migrant communities in the post-IRCA period.
+His award-winning scholarship, while a fellow with the MacMillan Center’s Council on Latin American & Iberian Studies, has previously focused on social histories of Oregon’s Indigenous migrant communities in the post-IRCA period.
 He has contributed essays on houselessness, disability justice, and immigration that have appeared in the Oregonian, Truthout, Statesman Journal, New Haven Register and Yale Review of International Studies, among others.
 His poetry was included in The Future Lives in our Bodies (Abalone Mountain Press, 2022).

-Citation for the Andrew D. White Prize in American history
+• For the Andrew D. White Prize in American history

 “[Lara Midkiff] does an excellent, excellent job describing and analyzing the organizations and people at the center of this study, offering a contemporary history of Indigenous migrant communities and politics in Oregon, and addressing topics of much broader (i.e. non-regional) interest including mestizaje, pan-Indigenous coalition building, labor organizing, policing and the deportation state, and more.
 The result is the best study of Oregon’s rural, Indigenous communities I’ve encountered, one that builds upon and significantly updates [Lynn] Stephens’ efforts and that makes clear how important these developments are for hemispheric developments since (roughly) the 1980s.”